HIS3359 : Nineteenth Century Aotearoa New Zealand: Maori, Pakeha & Tauiwi

 Assessment Rationale And Relationship

-The documentary commentary exercise tests knowledge and understanding of the primary sources examined throughout the module.
-The ability to compare and contrast related primary sources, and explore how they should be interpreted and the relevance to contemporary scholarly debates is an important historical skills.
+The documentary commentary/written exercise tests knowledge and understanding of the colonial primary sources.
+The ability to compare and contrast related primary sources, and explore how they should be interpreted and the relevance to contemporary scholarly debates is an important historical skill.
+In each seminar we will be using a number of examples in order to hone this skill.

-Taken as a whole the assessments are designed to ensure that students do not wholly concentrate on the Pakeha version of New Zealand history.
+Taken as a whole, the assessments are designed to ensure that students do not wholly concentrate on the Pakeha version of New Zealand history but acknowledge the problems historians face in using the European documented record.

 Reading Lists